centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/discovery/hosts-discovery.md

 ### Step 5: Define analysis and update policies

-- **Manual analysis**: Once the discovery job is executed, in the list of discovered hosts, you will choose manually which hosts should be added to the page **Configuration > Hosts > Hosts** (see [Analyze the results of a discovery job](#analyze-the-results-of-a-discovery-job)).
+- **Manual analysis**: Once the discovery job is executed, you will have to choose manually which hosts should be added to the list of monitored hosts (on page **Configuration > Hosts > Hosts**).
+See [Analyze the results of a discovery job](#analyze-the-results-of-a-discovery-job).

 - **Automatic analysis**: The results will be processed automatically according to the selected policy (you must choose at least one):

   - **Add hosts to configuration when they are discovered for the first time**: all hosts that are detected for the first time are automatically created in the **Configuration > Hosts > Hosts** page.
-  - **Disable hosts already added to configuration if the mapping rule excludes them**: ressources that have been added to the configuration will be disabled if they match a new **Exclude** mapper.
+  - **Disable hosts already added to configuration if the mapping rule excludes them**: resources that are already being monitored will be disabled if they match a new **Exclude** mapper when you run the job again.
       > Note: not discovered hosts (or no longer discovered hosts) will not be
       > disabled in the Centreon configuration.
 Only hosts that are discovered and at the same
       > time excluded can be disabled in the configuration (see
       > [exclusion](#exclusion) mapper).
   - **Enable hosts already added to configuration if they are discovered but disabled**: hosts that have already been added to the configuration but are in a disabled state will be enabled again.
+  - **Export and reload pollers configuration**: once the hosts have been created or updated, the [configuration will be deployed](../monitoring-servers/deploying-a-configuration.md) automatically, which means that the hosts will be monitored or updated immediately, without any need for manual action.
+  - **Update existing hosts**: if you modify the mappers and run the job again, existing hosts will be updated (see [Edit a discovery job](#edit-a-discovery-job)).

   ![image](../../assets/monitoring/discovery/host-discovery-wizard-step-5-2.png)

-  Read the [example](#dynamically-update-your-configuration) below to better understand the scope of these policies.
+  Read the [example](#dynamically-update-your-configuration) below to better understand the scope of the first 3 policies.

 ### Step 6: Plan execution